Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 \subsection{Master formula for structure functions with TMCs in \texorpdfstring{$\ell A$}{lA} DIS}

-Following the procedure outlined in Sec.\,\ref{sec:buildingOPE}, we obtain a set of master formulas for twist-2 target mass corrections to structure functions for nuclei that are similar to those in Eq.~(23) in Ref.~\cite{Schienbein:2007gr} for nucleons.
-Using the notation of Refs.~\cite{Kretzer:2003iu,Schienbein:2007gr}, the general master formula for target mass-corrected structure functions $F_j^{A, \rm TMC}$ for $ j=1,\ldots,6$ reads:
+Following the procedure outlined in Sec.\,\ref{sec:buildingOPE}, we obtain a set of master formulae for twist-2 target mass corrections to structure functions for nuclei that are similar to those in Eq.~(23) in Ref.~\cite{Schienbein:2007gr} for nucleons.
+Using the notation of Refs.~\cite{Kretzer:2003iu,Schienbein:2007gr}, the general formula for target mass-corrected structure functions $F_j^{A, \rm TMC}$ for $ j=1,\ldots,6$ reads:

 On the left-hand side, the $F_j^{A, \rm TMC}$ take as arguments the Bjorken scaling variable $x_A$ and scale $Q$; on the right-hand side, individual terms are given in terms of structure functions for massless nuclei $\tilde{F}_i^{A,(0)}$, which take as arguments the Nachtmann variable $\xi_A$ and scale $Q$.
-The coefficients $A_{j}^{i}$, $B_{j}^{i}$, $C_{j}$ are derived in \ref{app:nTMC_derivation}, and are the same that are given in Tables I, II, III in~\cite{Kretzer:2003iu} for $j=1,\dots,5$.
+The coefficients $A_{j}^{i}$, $B_{j}^{i}$, $C_{j}$ are derived in App.~\ref{app:nTMC_derivation}, and are the same that are given in Tables I, II, III in Ref.~\cite{Kretzer:2003iu} for $j=1,\dots,5$.
+To our knowledge, TMCs for $\tilde{F}_6^{A}$ have not been previously published.

 Suppressing the $Q^2$ dependence for brevity, one finds at twist $\tau=2$ the following: